josfervi/Programming-for-Sport/README.md

-My solutions to InterviewBit questions, currently mostly in Python.
+PRActice Make Perfect and this is where I keep a lot of my practice code including my solutions to InterviewBit questions, currently mostly in Python.

-( InterviewBit helps me polish on algorithmic programming and problem solving skills. )